Analogue Gravity Models From Conformal Rescaling: Introduction

 This is an exciting research area because it allows to probe quantum field theory in curved space-time, which is not currently possible in the actual curved space-time.
 Beyond that, it allows to explore how the underlying, more fundamental, theory makes itself noticeable.
 For condensed matter systems the underlying theory is known.
 For gravity it is not.
 So, from the correspondence between the two systems, we might learn in which situations we can probe the underlying theory.

 But how much we can learn from analogue gravity is limited by the type of space-times that can be simulated in this fashion.
-It is not generally the case that the fluid whose density, pressure and velocity can be extracted from the metric fulfills the equations of motion.
+It is not generally the case that the fluid whose density, pressure, and velocity can be extracted from the metric fulfills the equations of motion.
 In fact, for the most-studied case -- the Schwarzschild metric~\cite{Visser:1997ux,Garay:1999sk,Barcelo:2000tg} -- the condensed matter system does not fulfill the equation of motion.
 This would lead one to conclude that it is not possible to simulate the Schwarzschild metric directly, but only a metric which is conformal to the Schwarzschild metric.
-We will show in this work that by using a different way to identify the background-perturbations, the Schwarzschild metric -- and many other metrics that were previously not possible -- can be simulated directly.
+We will, however, show here that by using a different way to identify the background-perturbations, the Schwarzschild metric -- and many other metrics that were previously not possible -- can be simulated directly.

-This can be achieved by observing that the way in which the conformal factor affects the equation of motion of the perturbation is similar to the way that an effective mass-term does.
+This can be achieved by observing that the way in which a conformal factor enters the equation of motion of the perturbation is similar to the way that an effective mass-term does.
 We hence modify the background system so that it creates an effective mass which cancels the contribution of the conformal factor.
 This method then allows us to find condensed matter systems that are gravitational analogues for space-times which are conformally equivalent to those space-times presently known to have gravitational analogues.

 This paper is organized as follows.
 In section~\ref{sec:acoustic_metric}, we briefly summarize the derivation of the equations of motion for the perturbations around the background field, paying special attention to the effective mass and potential.
 In section~\ref{sec:rescaling}, we remind the reader how conformal rescaling affects the wave-equation.
-In section~\ref{sec:examples} we show with several examples how an appropriately chosen conformal factor can be used to satisfy the fluid equations of motion resulting from a non-relativistic acoustic metric.
-Then, in section~\ref{sec:finale}, we argue about the feasibility of this procedure on more general terms, and lay out how this, artificially introduced, conformal factor can be absorbed into the, physical, potential for the perturbation.
-We then conclude by some general observations on properties of potential Lagrangian that allow for such a tuneable potential.
+In section~\ref{sec:examples} we show with several examples how an appropriately chosen conformal factor can be used to satisfy the equations of motion of the fluid describing a non-relativistic acoustic metric.
+Then, in section~\ref{sec:finale}, we discuss the procedure in more general terms before summing up our findings in the conclusions.

 We use units in which the speed of light and $\hbar=1$.
 The constant $c$ denotes the speed of sound and {\sl not} the speed of light.
 The metric signature is $(-1,1,1,1)$.